The 4 players Liverpool signed along with Xabi Alonso and how they fared

 A nomadic career followed, with stints back in England at Sunderland and Queens Park Rangers alongside the likes of Marseille, Lazio and Panathinaikos.

-Cisse hasn’t played since 2018, but in the summer of 2020 he offered to play for free in search of 100 Ligue 1 goals (he’s just four shy, on 96).
-The 39-year-old has instead joined American lower-league side Panathinaikos Chicago ahead of their 2021 campaign.
+Cisse hasn’t played professionally since 2018, but in the summer of 2020 he offered to play for free in search of 100 Ligue 1 goals (he’s just four shy, on 96).
+The 40-year-old instead joined American amateur side Panathinaikos Chicago in 2021.

 Benitez’s first official signing (Cisse had already been sealed before his appointment), Spanish defender Josemi had established himself as a dependable right-back across three seasons with Malaga.